-‘Use it or lose it’ is most apt during certain windows of development.
+Second, ‘use it or lose it’ is most apt during certain windows of development.
 It is why it is much easier to learn particular skills or behaviours at certain ages.
 We don’t see Olympic gymnasts starting at age 12 or concert musicians beginning at age 25.
 Not unlike the toddler, a porn-watching teen connects external objects with his innate circuit for sexual excitement.
 Adolescence is the time to learn about sexuality.
 The nerve cells involved in surfing the internet and clicking from scene to scene fire together with those for sexual excitement and pleasure.
-His limbic system is just doing its job: touching stove = pain; surfing porn sites = pleasure.
+His or her limbic system is just doing its job: touching stove = pain; surfing porn sites = pleasure.
 Ceasing an activity helps weaken the associations.

-However, neurons differ from other cells in the body because:
+Neurons differ from other cells in the body because:

 1. Neurons have specialised cell parts called dendrites and axons.
 Dendrites bring electrical signals to the cell body and axons take information away from the cell body.

 2. Neurons communicate with each other through an electrochemical process.

 3. Neurons contain some specialized structures (for example, synapses) and chemicals (for example, neurotransmitters).
 See below.

 Neurons are the messenger cells in the nervous system.
 Their function is to transmit messages from one part of the body to another.
 They constitute about 50% of the cells in the brain.
 The other approximately 50% are glial cells.
 These are non-neuronal cells that maintain homeostasis, form myelin, and provide support and protection for neurons in the central nervous system and peripheral nervous system.
 Glial cells do the maintenance such as cleaning up dead cells and repairing others.